 Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. will not be inspected or reported on.

 Description A detached house.
-Accommodation GROUND FLOOR: Entrance vestibule/porch and cloakroom with two W.C compartments, three public rooms, kitchen, utility room and rear vestibule.
-FIRST FLOOR: Landing providing access to six bedrooms, two bathrooms/W.C and one shower room/W.C.
+Accommodation GROUND FLOOR: Porch, hall, two public rooms, study/child's bedroom and kitchen.
+UPPER FLOOR: Landing providing access to two bedrooms, a bathroom/W.C and a toilet.